llwakefield/Mancala/README.md

 - The first thing I would like to do is rewrite this as a React app so that I can take advantage of its built-in hooks for detecting and rendering changes in state
 - I want to replace the alerts with modals and think more critically about the user experience.
 Specifically, I want to provide more visual and textual feedback to the user to explain the result of each move, especially when a user captures an opponent's seeds or when they land in their own pit, allowing them to go again
 - I would also like to make the app more responive to a user's device to improve the mobile experience
+- Rather than requiring there to be two players providing input, I want to create a computer player of varying abilities so that users can also choose to play on their own